spenczar/tdigest/README.md

 2014 Macbook Pro.
 This is fast enough for many purposes, but if you have any concern, you should just run the benchmarks on your targeted syste.
 You can do that with `go test -bench . ./...`.

+Quantiles are very, very quick to calculate, and typically take tens of nanoseconds.
+They might take up to a few hundred nanoseconds for large, poorly compressed (read: ordered) datasets, but in general, you don't have to worry about the speed of calls to Quantile.